TL;DR

 Capabilities and Features

 In our quest to identify viable alternatives, we engaged in a thorough comparison of features, meticulously scrutinizing customization options, functionality, scalability, and integration capabilities for each option.
 Our focus was on finding alternatives that support a diverse range of payment methods, encompassing digital wallets, international payments, and credit cards.
-Additionally, we assessed whether the alternatives offer essential features such as recurring billing, subscription management, invoicing, and other functionalities aligned with specific business requirements.
+Additionally, we assessed whether the alternatives offer essential features such as recurring billing, subscription management, invoicing, usage billing, hybrid pricing and other functionalities aligned with specific business requirements.

 Developer-Friendliness and Integration